On the contributions of extragalactic CO emission lines to ground-based CMB observations: Results: angular power spectra of CO emission

 \subsection{The CO $\times$ CO spectrum}

 We now turn to the amplitude of the CO auto-spectrum and how it is impacted by uncertainties in CO luminosity functions.
 The CO auto-spectrum for each line is reported in the lower panels of Fig.~\ref{fig:fidclustering}.
 We find that the 90 and 150 GHz contributions are dominated by the CO($4\to3$) transition, and at higher amplitude than previously reported.
 This large amplitude can be understood as a result of the NOEMA measurements of CO$(4\to3)$ at 100 GHz, as shown in the central panel of Fig.~\ref{fig:LFcollection}.
 The NOEMA data prefer a distribution of CO luminosities at significantly higher values than those inferred solely from ASPECs data.
 Indeed, it has previously been noted that the luminosity function of this specific transition at 100 GHz is not well characterized by a single Schechter function~\cite{Boogaard:2023whs}.
-In contrast, the 220 GHz CO autospectrum receives roughly equal contributions from all transitions considered in this work other than $(2\to 1)$.
+In contrast, the 220 GHz CO autospectrum receives roughly equal contributions from {the $(2\to 1)$, $(3\to 2)$, $(4\to 3)$ transitions}.
 While the CO auto-spectrum is suppressed by an additional factor of $1/\Delta \nu$ compared to the cross-correlation previously considered, our analysis highlights that this spectrum has a potentially non-negligible impact as a CMB extragalactic foreground when considered across the entire frequency range.
-Fig.~\ref{fig:cosum} highlights the aggregate contribution from CO auto as a CMB secondary, again in relation to the CIB, CIB$\times$CO and the kSZ signal.
-We find, strikingly, that at 90 GHz the CO auto contribution in this model is comparable to if not larger than its cross-correlation with the CIB.
-However, as mentioned in the previous section, when compared to the dominant foregrounds at 90 GHz the CO auto correlation is still subdominant -- with an amplitude on the order of at most 40\% that of radio point sources or the tSZ effect.
-Across the three frequency bands considered we have
+Fig.~\ref{fig:cosum} highlights the aggregate contribution from CO auto as a CMB secondary, again in relation to the CIB, CIB$\times$CO and the kSZ signal. {We find that, in agreement with priors works, the CO auto contribution is sub-dominant compared to other components considered in this work and outside of the range of detectability for an SPT-like experiment.} Across the three frequency bands considered we have { } This observed -- nearly six-fold --variation in the amplitude of CO auto at small scales from uncertainties in the CO luminosity function is significantly larger than what we observed in cross-correlations.
+This is expected, since the uncertainties are compounded in the case of the auto spectra.
+The CO auto contribution is suppressed at higher frequencies compared to CO$\times$CIB, {and for an experiment with error bars comparable to Ref.~\cite{Reichardt_2021} it will probably not be a detectable component.}